-Evaluation questions Judgement criteria Indicators Sources Social impacts Extent to which employment, jobs and wages have improved as an effect of the interim EPA (per gender per sociodemographic group, including vulnerable groups, when available); Extent to which inequality and poverty have reduced as an effect of the interim EPA (per gender per socio-demographic group, including vulnerable groups, when available); Extent to which labour rights, labour standards and working conditions have improved as an effect of the interim EPA (per gender per socio-demographic group, including vulnerable groups, when available); Extent to which respect of human rights has improved as an effect of the interim EPA (per gender per socio-demographic group, including vulnerable groups, when available); Extent to which women's conditions have improved as an effect of the interim EPA.
+Evaluation questions Judgement criteria Indicators Sources Social impacts Extent to which employment, jobs and wages have improved as an effect of the interim EPA (per gender per sociodemographic group, including vulnerable groups, when available); Extent to which inequality and poverty have reduced as an effect of the interim EPA (per gender per sociodemographic group, including vulnerable groups, when available); Extent to which labour rights, labour standards and working conditions have improved as an effect of the interim EPA (per gender per sociodemographic group, including vulnerable groups, when available); Extent to which respect of human rights has improved as an effect of the interim EPA (per gender per sociodemographic group, including vulnerable groups, when available); Extent to which women's conditions have improved as an effect of the interim EPA.
 Impacts on environment and climate Extent to which respect of environmental standards has improved as an effect of the interim EPA.
-Institutional structure established by or resulting from the interim EPA (from task 10) Develop an analysis of the effects on poverty in ESA5 countries (from tasks 9 and 10) Impacts on Informal Economy and Informal Employment (from tasks 9 and 10) Impact on gender inequality (from task 9) Identify and assess measures that have enhanced or impaired enjoyment of specific human rights (from tasks 9 and 10) Identify individuals or specific groups mostly affected by the effects of the interim EPA implementation (from tasks 9 and 10) Environmental impacts on EU and ESA5 countries,: Results of the analysis of the following tasks (from tasks 9 and 10), including: exports and investments in sectors such as agriculture, mining and forestry natural resources and biodiversity key environmental parameters (soil, water, forestry, air, etc.)
+Assessment of trade-related development assistance to ESA5 countries (from task 10) Institutional structure established by or resulting from the interim EPA (from task 10) Develop an analysis of the effects on poverty in ESA5 countries (from tasks 9 and 10) Impacts on Informal Economy and Informal Employment (from tasks 9 and 10) Impact on gender inequality (from task 9) Identify and assess measures that have enhanced or impaired enjoyment of specific human rights (from tasks 9 and 10) Identify individuals or specific groups mostly affected by the effects of the interim EPA implementation (from tasks 9 and 10) Environmental impacts on EU and ESA5 countries,: Results of the analysis of the following tasks (from tasks 9 and 10), including: exports and investments in sectors such as agriculture, mining and forestry natural resources and biodiversity key environmental parameters (soil, water, forestry, air, etc.) climate, in particular GHG and air pollution changes (carbon footprint) better implementation and enforcement of environmental policy and legislation